CryptoTL: Private, Efficient and Secure Transfer Learning

 Further, when classifying a new input, the client first queries the server network with HE (similar to private MLaaS) before applying the top layers in plain.
 Therefore, using our method does not require that the whole CNN is applied on encrypted data, but only the server's part.
 This decreases classification latency compared to applying the full network to encrypted data.

+To summarize, the security model of CryptoTL is that the client does not leak any information on its dataset to the server due to the usage of HE.
+In other words, even a malicious server who arbitrarily deviates from the protocol does not learn anything about the client data.
+The server dataset is protected from the client by leveraging differential privacy during the training of the server model, hence even a malicious client is not able to reconstruct the server dataset.
+Thus, CryptoTL achieves privacy against both, a malicious server and a malicious client.

-\subsection{Encrypting a convolutional neural network}
+\subsection{Encrypting a Convolutional Neural Network}